 Any cell in your worksheet can contain a web address in the form of a Universal Resource Locator or URL:

-Notice that Excel considers this to be just plain text.
+Unfortunately, Excel considers this to be just plain text.
 Nothing will happen if you click on this cell.
 If you convert this spreadsheet to a web page, the URL is generated as plain text there too, and clicking on it will have no effect.

 To turn a URL into a working link, you have to insert a hyperlink into the cell.
 You can let Excel create a hyperlink automatically every time you enter a URL into a cell, or you can use the Insert Hyperlink command: